psi4/psi4/doc/sphinxman/source/bestPractices_py.rst

         if (func is xx):
             raise ValidationError('Wrapper database is unhappy to be calling function \'%s\'.' % (func.__name__))

-    - Create a multipart test case that runs some intercalls between your function and others (akin to pywrap_all).
+    - Create a multipart test case that runs some intercalls between your function and others (akin to :srcsample:`pywrap_all)`.
 In trials, permute the order of calls a few times to expose any calls that don't clean up after themselves and need further attention.

     - When all is validated, add your findings to the great :ref:`table:intercalls` table in the documentation.